 The bottom of your cooking pot might not be something you think too much about, but over time a layer of brown gunk can build up on it, which is often a result of splattered oil and letting the pot get too hot.
 When faced with the chore of hours of scrubbing and soaking to remove the buildup, heading to the shops to pick up a new pot often sounds like a pretty good alternative!
 But, as we have discovered, there is an easier way.

-A Brisbane mum is made headlines across the country after she revealed how she removes stubborn stains from the bottom of cooking pots in minutes.
-Taking to Instagram, creative stylist Liz Amaya shared a video detailing her easy hack, and the best part is, you only need two ingredients from your kitchen cupboard!
+A Brisbane mum has taken the internet by storm after she revealed how she removes stubborn stains from the bottom of cooking pots in minutes.
+Taking to Instagram, creative stylist Liz Amaya shared a video detailing her easy hack, and the best part, you only need two ingredients from your kitchen cupboard!

 To get started, Liz sprinkles a thin layer of table salt on the bottom of the pot.
 She then adds a tablespoon of white vinegar and rubs vigorously with a sponge for several minutes before rinsing under the tap.
 Liz then polishes with a clean cloth and — voila — the cooking pot looks as good as new!